Quantitative Methods, MPhilEd

 To meet the distribution requirement, students must complete one approved graduate level (500 or above) GSE course outside the student’s area of specialization, earning a grade of “B” or better.

-Students are required to take three elective courses.
+Students are required to take three elective courses at the 500 level or above.
 These courses can be taken at other Penn schools with permission from the advisor and the school in question.
 The student must also earn a grade of "B" or better.

 Master’s degree candidates must demonstrate thorough knowledge of the field of specialization by passing a general examination in their area of study.
 The general examination serves an educational and evaluative purpose through which students are expected to review and integrate what they have learned in their coursework and fieldwork.